 - CU (Control Unit): Directs the flow of data and instructions within the system.

-Modern CPUs are manufactured by companies like Intel and AMD and are installed on the motherboard via a dedicated socket.
+Modern CPUs are manufactured by companies like Intel and AMD and are installed on the motherboard in a dedicated CPU socket, covered by a cooler (fan or heatsink) to control temperature.

 Random Access Memory (RAM) – The Working Memory

-Random Access Memory (RAM) is a type of volatile memory that temporarily stores data and instructions that the CPU needs while the computer is running.
-When you shut down your computer, all data in RAM is lost.
+Random Access Memory (RAM) is the working memory of the computer.
+It temporarily stores data and instructions that the CPU needs right now while the system is running.

 Types of RAM: